-On September 23, according to a Boulder County Sheriff's Office release, an inmate at the facility told another staffer that a fellow jailee had arranged with a deputy to obtain the edibles and chaw.
+On September 23 of last year, according to a Boulder County Sheriff's Office release, an inmate at the facility revealed to another staffer that a fellow jailee had arranged with a deputy to obtain edibles and chewing tobacco.

 Why?
-The BCSO maintains that Mason and the inmate were childhood friends — plus there was money involved, and Mason is said to have been "experiencing financial hardship."
+The BCSO maintained that Mason and the inmate were childhood friends — plus there was money involved, and Mason is said to have been "experiencing financial hardship."

 Afterward, Mason, who was hired as a deputy in December 2014, was placed on administrative leave before he could make any purchases; the cash was retrieved from his vehicle the next day.
 He was fired shortly thereafter.

-His situation got even worse this morning, when he was booked and released on charges that include felony counts of conspiracy to introduce contraband in the first and seconddegree, plus a misdemeanor official-misconduct beef.
-His next court appearance is scheduled for December 1.
+His situation got even worse this morning, when he was booked and released on charges that included felony counts of conspiracy to introduce contraband in the first and second degree, plus a misdemeanor official-misconduct beef.

-Commander Ron Kaundart, the administrative commander for the jail division, says that to his knowledge, Mason is the first deputy accused of trying to bring contraband into the Boulder facility — and his case is also the first involving marijuana edibles.
+In an interview last year, Commander Ron Kaundart, the administrative commander for the jail division, told us that to his knowledge, Mason was the first deputy accused of trying to bring contraband into the Boulder facility — and his case was also the first involving marijuana edibles.
 But tobacco is another matter.

 The jail's security process, which involves, among other things, pat-downs for people being booked and inmates coming back from furloughs, isn't designed to nab a deputy involved in mulish behavior.
-Still, the BCSO says there's no evidence that Mason had previously smuggled anything into the facility.
-When asked if the deputy's arrest should serve as a warning to other employees not to assume they can get away with doing so, Kaundart replies, "Absolutely."
+Still, the BCSO stressed that there was no evidence that Mason had previously smuggled anything into the facility.
+When asked if the deputy's arrest should serve as a warning to other employees not to assume they can get away with doing so, Kaundart replied, "Absolutely."